Battery Life Calculator

 Alkaline 5-10 years Not applicable 7-10 years Remote controls, Clocks

-Maximizing Battery Lifespan
+How Battery Lifespan Is Calculated

 Signs of Battery Degradation